- Hide menu

 There is never a dull moment in the Nouveau Raw Kitchens and today didn’t let me down.
 I have been meaning to a do a post on how to make your own nut butter for some time now (several years actually) but I just never got around to it.
 I wanted to provide a stack of photos so you could watch the progress as whole nuts turn into a butter.
 So today, I finally did it.

 Setting up for the photo shoot proved to be interesting.
-I only have my iPhone for taking pictures and thank goodness my girlfriend Ruthie gave me a special holder that attaches the iPhone to a tri-pod.
+I only have my iPhone for taking pictures and thank goodness my girlfriend Ruthie gave me a special holder that attached the iPhone to a tri-pod.
 Boy, don’t I feel all “up town”. hehe

 With the food processor in place, the almonds soaked and dehydrated… I was ready.
 Small snafu… the tri-pod was too short and I couldn’t get a shot looking down into the machine.

 So, I shortened the tri-pod and placed it on the counter.
-Next snafu… Now I was to short to see the “camera” screen to take the pictures, so I had to break out the ladder.
+Next snafu… Now I was too short to see the “camera” screen to take the pictures, so I had to break out the ladder.
 Yeah, it was beginning to look pretty darn comical around here.
 With everything in place and the camera angled perfectly, I took my first picture.
 The battery went dead. lol Ok, I fixed that and we now had endless power surging through the iPhone.

 I turned the food processor on, set the timer for 2 minutes and things were well on their way.
 Whats that I hear?
 My